NwosaEmeka/my-portfolio/README.md

 ```
 `npm start` - Runs the app in the development mode
-`npm build` - Optimize the app and build it for production
+`npm run build` - Optimize the app and build it for production

 ```